 In the meantime, two liberal preachers had written several booklets against Rev de Cock.
 Those booklets attack the faithful preaching of God's Word!
-One of those hostile ministers challenges Rev. De Cock to refute him.
-So, Rev. De Cock does.
-He also writes a booklet and directs it against those two liberal ministers who attacked him.
-Its title was: 'The sheepfold of Christ attacked by two wolves and defended by Hendrik De Cock.'
-It is true, Rev. de Cock is sharp, very sharp in what he writes in that little book, but he is honest.
-He calls those liberal ministers 'wolves' ...' blind fools' . . .
-'Pharisees and hypocrites' ... 'slanderers' ... 'deceivers and thieves.'
-He is correct in that; these liberal ministers are destroying God's church.
-They are deceiving the people and robbing them of true faith and eternal life!
+One of those hostile ministers challenges Rev de Cock to refute him.
+So Rev de Cock does.
+He also wrote a booklet that directed the attack against the two liberal ministers who attacked him.
+Its title was:

+'The sheepfold of Christ attacked by two wolves and defended by Hendrik de Cock.'
+True, Rev de

-'The sheepfold of Christ attacked by two wolves and defended by Hendrik De Cock.'
+'The sheepfold of Christ attacked by two wolves and defended by Hendrik de Cock.'